Considering UV Treatments? Assessment comes first.

 Professional UV treatments delivered within a clinical skin health framework.

-A considered approach to UV Treatments and deciding whether they are the right treatments for you.
+A considered approach to UV Treatments (historically known as sunbeds) and deciding whether they are the right treatments for you.

 Ultraviolet (UV) exposure isn't suitable for everyone.
 That's why every UV treatment at Lafont Advanced Skin Clinic begins with a comprehensive consultation, skin assessment, and informed consent process.